Dedsec727/Dedsec727.github.io/_posts/2020-05-31-rust_over_other_languages.md

 The above code seems good enough right?
 But actually it won't compile.

 In rust every variable is mutable by default.
-You cannot modify a variable once you initalize it.
+You cannot modify a variable once you initialize it.
 So i the above code both i and j are mutable, so we cannot increment i.
-We need to expilicty specify that i is mutable using mut keyword.
+We need to explicitly specify that i is mutable using mut keyword.

 {% highlight rust %}
 let mut i: i32 = 0;